War-time Coventry healthy housing project inspires again in 2018

 It takes place from 12 until 2pm at Moat House Leisure and Neighbourhood Centre.
 Anyone wishing to attend can register by emailing email@example.com

-The project – titled Can’t We Do It Ourselves? - is part of a series of collaborations this summer between the city’s two universities to bring their research directly to local people in the run up to UK City of Culture 2021.
+The project – titled Can’t We Do It Ourselves? - is part of a series of collaborations this summer between the city’s two universities to bring their research directly to local people.

 Dr Marina Chang, a research associate at Coventry University’s Centre for Agroecology, Water and Resilience, said: